 Tina M. Barber, a dog breeder from New York, wanted the German Shepherd type dog to look and perform the way it did when she was young—a larger dog, with a great personality around the family, and with none of the conformational defects affecting the modern German Shepherd Dog breed.
 She eventually separated from the AKC in 1990 and started the International Shiloh Shepherd Registry (ISSR) in 1991.

-What is a Shiloh Shepherd?
+What Is a Shiloh Shepherd?

 According to the breed standards, the Shiloh Shepherd should be strong, intelligent, and have a fluid movement despite their large size.
 (Males stand over 30 inches at the withers and weigh up to about 140 pounds.
 Females can be a little smaller but usually weigh over 100 pounds.)

-Their eyes are dark brown, their backs wide and muscular, and their tails long and bushy.
-Some dogs have a smooth coat; others have thick coats with a distinctive mane.
+Their eyes are dark brown, their backs wide and muscular, and their tails are long and bushy.
+Some dogs have a smooth coat, while others have thick coats with a distinctive mane.
 They move nicely and keep a good balance—the sort seen in exceptional quality GSDs.
 Because of their quality of movement, they are good as agility dogs.
 Any problems with movement should keep a dog out of the breeding program.

 This breed of dog has also been accepted by the American Herding Breed Association since it has the ability and interest in herding.
 They are used as therapy dogs and search and rescue dogs.